-- Submit an Established Student Organization Recognition Form at the beginning of each academic year.
+- Complete Organization Registration at the beginning of each academic year.
 This includes contact information for your leadership, advisor, and membership.
 You will also need to upload a constitution and header image.

 - Write and Maintain an up-to-date Constitution and Mission Statement.
 Highsmith will keep your most current Mission and Constitution in your student organization page on UNCA Now.

 - Maintain seven, currently enrolled and active members at all times.
 The organization's primary contact and all executives members must be currently enrolled UNC Asheville students.
 (Please note that Highsmith Student Union encourages student organizations to connect with the larger Asheville community, but no more than 30% of your organizations membership can be made up of non-UNC Asheville students).

 - Maintain an up-to-date roster on UNCA Now.
 This information will be kept confidential.
 This roster must be updated after any changes are made.

 - Submit meeting information and update throughout the year.
 All room reservations will be made through this form.